Nine Tailed Fox, Huli Jing, Fox Spirit, Fox God, and Fox Demon.

 Therefore, to sum up, Huli Jing can be good, sincere, mischievous, smart, greedy, or evil.
-Everything is possible to be found from Huli Jing.
+Everything is possible to be found in these spirit foxes.

-With changing reputations of Nine-Tailed Fox and the diverse characteristics of Huli Jing in folklores and legends, the fox has been the symbol of smartness, auspiciousness, beautiful love, as well as crafty, sly, evil, seductive, allure.
+With changing reputations of Nine Tailed Fox, and the diverse characteristics of Huli Jing, Fox Spirit, Fox God, and Demon Fox in folklores and legends, the fox has been the symbol of smartness, auspiciousness, beautiful love, as well as crafty, sly, evil, seductive, allure.

 Because of these complicated images, today, Nine-Tailed Fox shape decorations have been quite popular, especially among women, which believed can bring them good luck in their love lives.